 Sparkman is a tiny city located in the state of Arkansas.
 With a population of 340 people and just one neighborhood, Sparkman is the 262nd largest community in Arkansas.

-When you are in Sparkman, you'll notice that it is more blue-collar than most other communities in America.
-38.30% of Sparkman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sparkman is a blue-collar town, with 38.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sparkman is a city of managers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Sparkman who work in management occupations (23.94%), personal care services (11.17%), and law enforcement and fire fighting (5.32%).

-Sparkman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sparkman does not have a public transit system used by locals to get to and from work.

 In Sparkman, just 10.78% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.